 Safer Senior Driving

-Research indicates that while older drivers on the whole tend to be safer in many ways than other age groups (they are less likely to speed or use smartphones or be drunk while driving), the number of crashes per miles traveled starts rising for drivers as they reach 70-to-74.
+Research indicates that while older drivers on the whole tend to be safer in many ways than other age groups (they are less likely to speed or use smartphones or be drunk while driving), the number of crashes per mile traveled starts rising for drivers as they reach 70-to-74.
 Crash rates are highest among drivers over 85.

 Some of the ways the CDC recommends older drivers stay safe on the road: